Contributed by Jesús Parrilla, Principal of Luxury Frontiers

 Wilderness is an influencer.

 Conservation is an influencer.

 Making peace with Mother Nature is an influencer.

-The pandemic has taught us painful lessons and highlighted many of the deeds that we should not be proud of.
-A new normal vis-à-vis Mother Earth is starting to rule the travel influencer space where brands, as they look to rebuild and reemerge from the crisis, will benefit for a consumer shift towards more ethical and sustainable travel choices and influenced by a transformational commitment to earth stewardship.
+The pandemic has taught us painful lessons and highlighted many deeds we should not be proud of.
+A new normal vis-à-vis Mother Earth is starting to rule the travel influencer space where brands, as they look to rebuild and reemerge from the crisis, will benefit from a consumer shift towards more ethical and sustainable travel choices influenced by a transformational commitment to earth stewardship.